Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 We could've used `call` instead of `delegatecall` but that'd have broken the upgradeability!

-Imagine that we're running a smart contract for long time and there's a lot of data stored on chain but then we decide to upgrade the contract and deploy a differnet implementation.
+Imagine that we're running a smart contract for long time and there's a lot of data stored on chain but then we decide to upgrade the contract and deploy a different implementation.
 That would mean that we would have to migrate all the data from the smart contract to the new implementation!
-That can be quite pricey depending on network congesion.
+That can be quite pricey depending on network congestion.
 With `delegatecall`, we're storing state in the proxy contract, which allows us to swap implementations **without the need of migrating data**!

 Now, let's return to the error in tests.